Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-\emph{Particularism} emphasizes that there is no unique source of normative value, nor is there a single, universally applicable procedure for moral assessment \shortcite{Tolmeijer2020MachineEthicsSurvey}.
-Rules or precedents can guide evaluative practices, however they are deemed too crude to do justice to many individual situations.
-Therefore, whether a certain feature is morally relevant or not and what role it plays will be sensitive to other features of the situation.
-The authors argue that inputs for Particularism would include the situation (context, features, intentions, and consequences), and the decision criteria rests on rules of thumb and precedent, as all situations are unique.
-The mechanism to decide upon an action lies in how much it fits with rules or precedent.
-Some challenges they identify are that there are no unique and universal logic, thus each situation needs a unique assessment.
-The lack of a universal logic for it is part of the reason for not including it in the taxonomy: it does not give clear guidance.
-However, Particularism is perhaps relevant to the ways in which ethical principles can be operationalized, as it emphasizes the inclusion of context in the moral reasoning process.
-It is not in itself an operationalizable ethical principle, but perhaps more of a meta-principle that can be used in the application of other ethical principles.
+Particularism emphasises that there is no unique source of normative value, nor is there a single, universally applicable procedure for moral assessment \cite{Tolmeijer2020MachineEthicsSurvey}.
+Rules or precedents can guide evaluative practices, however, they are deemed too crude to do justice to many individual situations.
+Therefore, the moral relevance of a certain feature and the role that it plays will be sensitive to other features of the situation.
+Ethical evaluation should thus be carried out on a case-by-case basis.
+Inputs for particularism could include the situation (context, features, intentions, and consequences), with the decision criteria resting on rules of thumb and precedent, as all situations are unique.
+The mechanism to decide upon an action would depend on how much it fits with rules of thumb or precedents. \citet{Jiang2021Delphi} present a model to learn descriptive ethics from a data resource of people's ethical judgements of situations.
+Some challenges identified are that there is no unique and universal logic, thus each situation needs a unique assessment.
+Particularism is thus hard to generalise and encode in a reproducible way. \citet{bai2022constitutional} argue that we cannot avoid choosing some set of principles or rules in developing AI, whether they are implicit or explicit.

-\emph{The ethic of care and responsibility} relates to considering your feelings of interconnectedness with others \shortcite{ROBBINS2007DecisionSupport,Martin2022CareEthics}.
-To be ethical, one should think about the situation that each of these others and you are in.
-Using your experience, you should act in a nurturing and responsible way.
-This is a key guiding factor to have in the application of ethical principles, as it enhances the importance of considering others outside of yourself.
-This provides good support for having the goal of fairness, however in itself is not a principle in that it denotes a certain action.
-It may be related to the Kantian Means-End principle, however this has not been included as an individual principle in the taxonomy.